I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

 “Get up.
 Go call him back.
 Now!”

 I stirred out of my slumber well enough to realize my eyes were supremely dry and my mouth even dryer and a sense of urgency was doubling back, waiting for me to catch up to it.
 Shaking off the grit and dismay of the night before, I took the piece of paper with the phone number on it from Annie’s hand.
-Eleven minutes later, retrieving it from my back pocket, I paced the basement family room, picked up the receiver of the phone and looked again at the slip of paper in my hand.
+Eleven minutes later, retrieving it from my back pocket, I continued to pace the basement family room, finally picked up the receiver of the phone and looked again at the slip of paper in my hand.
 As always in my parent’s house, music was playing on the turntable.

 American Garage.
 Pat Matheny.